 Seward offers great opportunities for fishing.
 Besides deep sea fishing for halibut, rock fish, and salmon, another traveler we met told us about how great snag fishing is in Seward.
 Head down Nash Road and turn into the 2nd campground.

 It’s $10 per person and you literally line up with a bunch of other fishermen/women and snag yourself some salmon.
 If you don’t have gear, go into town to get yourself boots and gear.
 They made it sound like you don’t need much experience, just the right gear.

 8 | Backpack or Mountain Bike Resurrection Pass Trail

 The pass is hiked/biked both ways.
-If you take the trail north to south, it’s a more gradual ascent, and from south to north the trail is much steeper.
+If you take the trail north to south, it’s a more gradual ascent.
+From south to north the trail, the ascent is much steeper.

 Photos shown above via MTBProject.com

 While strong mountain bikers may be able to ride the whole trail in 1 day, hikers will no doubt have to camp at least 1 nights on the pass.

 On the trail there are 19 different campsites you can stay at plus there are 8 reservable cabins you could choose to stay at.
 All the campsites are first come first serve but if all the sites are full in mid summer, you are allowed to camp wherever.